 James Sullivan graduated from Baylor University in 1990 with a degree in Journalism, the ideal degree for investigating, discovering and telling winning stories in court.
 In 1993, Sullivan graduated from South Texas College of Law, which is nationally recognized as the top law school for trial advocacy.

 James Sullivan later graduated from Gerry Spence’s Trial Lawyers College in Wyoming.
 Founded in 1994, it is the most selective and prestigious trial advocacy program in America.
 The methods taught at TLC are not taught anywhere else.
 The 1,150 graduates form an extremely unique community of the most accomplished trial lawyers in the United States.

-Contact James Sullivan & Associates for a free initial consultation at (281) 546-6428 about your theft charges in Harris County, Montgomery County, Fort Bend County, Brazoria County and Waller County and throughout Texas.
+Contact James Sullivan & Associates for a free initial consultation at (281) 546-6428 about your theft charges in Harris County and Fort Bend County.